elixir-tools/elixir-tools.nvim/README.md

 #### Root Path Detection

-`elixir.nvim` should be able to properly set the root directory for umbrella and non-umbrella apps.
+`elixir-tools.nvim` should be able to properly set the root directory for umbrella and non-umbrella apps.
 The nvim-lspconfig project's root detection doesn't properly account for umbrella projects.

 #### Run Tests